mschmulen/connecting-sencha-extjs-node/README.md

 });
 ```

-with our specific field definitions, and our proxy and listener settings.
+With our specific field, proxy and listener definitions.

 ```
 Ext.define('mySenchApp.model.ProductModel', {